scoooooott/tinyPornManager/templates/readme.txt

 A short description how templating works :)
+We use the "Java Minimal Template Engine", so the reference guide for the experts is located here: http://jmte.googlecode.com/svn/trunk/doc/index.html

-Please do not work on the provided ones.
+Please do not work on the provided files.
 They will be overwritten on each startup ;)
 If you want to change/extend them, just copy them to a new .jmte file.
+If it's a cool template, let us know so we could redistribute it :)

-Templates starting with "list" are for movie lists, where starting with "detail" are for a single movie details page (d'oh!)
+Templates starting with "list" are for movie listings, where starting with "detail" are for a single movie details page (d'oh!)

-We use the "Java Minimal Template Engine", so the reference guide for the experts is located here: http://jmte.googlecode.com/svn/trunk/doc/index.html
+If there's the value "CSV" within the name, a .csv file will be created.
+Same for HTML and XML, but here we encode special characters correctly.
+All files are UTF8 encoded; but UTF8 chars in CSV work only on Excel 2007 and up.

 =================================================================================
 Basics:
 =================================================================================
+Comments in template - will not be rendered:
+${-- this is a comment}

 Iterate over a List():
 ${foreach LISTNAME as VARIABLE}
     ${VARIABLE}   <!-- print out variable -->